Lake Mary & Hedlow Creek

 The unusual landscape, surrounded by almost year-round greenery can seem surreal during droughts when only a few kilometres away the terrain is dry and brown.

-Near the base of one of these hills, Lake Mary Roads passes between the creek and mountain, creating a natural flat area which has been set aside as a reserve for public use.
+Near the base of one of these hills, Lake Mary Roads passes between the creek and mountain, creating a natural flat area set aside as a reserve for public use.

-For much of the creek’s journey, it passes through private properties, so please obey any signs to keep out of certain areas, and if you are granted access, respect the facility and take all your rubbish with you when you leave.
+For much of the creek’s journey, it passes through private properties.
+Please obey any signs to keep out of certain areas.
+If granted access, respect the facility and take your rubbish with you when you leave.

 Camping at Hedlow